 Treximet Consumer (continued)

-Dizziness, drowsiness, flushing, nausea, and heartburn may occur.
+Flushing, feelings of tingling/numbness/prickling/heat, nausea, upset stomach, tiredness, weakness, drowsiness, or dizziness may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Chest/jaw/neck tightness can commonly occur shortly after using sumatriptan.
+Chest/jaw/neck tightness can commonly occur soon after using sumatriptan.
 Only rarely are these signs of a serious condition.
-However, you may not be able to tell them apart from a serious reaction related to a lack of blood flow to the heart, brain, or other parts of the body.
-Stop taking this medication and seek immediate medical attention if you notice any of the following rare but very serious side effects: shortness of breath, chest/jaw/left arm pain, fainting, fast/irregular/pounding heartbeat, vision changes, weakness on one side of the body, confusion, slurred speech.
+However, you may not be able to tell it apart from a serious reaction due to a lack of blood flow to the heart, brain, or other parts of the body.
+Get medical help right away if you have any very serious side effects, including: chest/jaw/left arm pain, fainting, fast/irregular/pounding heartbeat, vision changes, weakness on one side of the body, confusion, slurred speech, sudden or severe stomach/abdominal pain.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.